Mo7239/Movies-Data-Analysis/README.md

 -   `Retail_Sales_Dashboard.twbx` → Tableau packaged workbook with all
     dashboards and visualizations.\
--   `SQL_Queries/` → Folder containing all SQL scripts used in the analysis.
+-   `SQL_Queries/` →  containing all SQL scripts used in the analysis.

 ## 📌 Key Features of the Dashboard